Introduction

 As well as being useful this level of planning is also a diverting and quite pleasurable exercise.

 The plan will almost certainly change but forms a good basis and with some spare days built in you might catch up with the schedule.
-Having gone round twice there will be little to do for a planned trip to St Kilda in 2022.
+Having gone round twice there was little to do for my trip towards St Kilda in 2022.

 I'll have the pilot to hand and will usually read the appropriate section several times before starting a leg but I put key points in the comments section of my excel summary for quick reference whilst sailing, this allows for quick re-planning and to have basic information to hand and organised if on route I decide to combine two legs or take an alternate - perhaps due to bad weather when getting the information together could be challenging.
 These examples are far more detailed than most - a tribute to some dangerous waters requiring accurate timing and pilotage.